weka511/leighton/README.md

 |utilities.py|Utility functions for log files, zipping lists, choosing colours for plots |
 |viewer.py|Used to plot data files produced by _leighton.py_ and _cores.py_ |

-The code has been tested with Python 3.5.4 |Anaconda 2.4.0 (64-bit).
+The code has been tested with Python 3.10.)
+(64-bit).

 ## Coding conventions